tarof429/stuckathome/aws_certified_solutions_architect/README.md

 RDS is a managed relational database that runs on EC2 instances, so users need to specify the instance type.
 RDS supports a variety of database engines including AWS's Aurora, MySQL, MariaDB, etc. You can change the instance type to scale vertically.
 You can configure Multi-AZ as a passive standby in case the primary database goes down.
 You can also configure read-only replicas to reduce latency, but there is a delay in synchronizing data.
 Data can be encrypted at rest and in transit.

 RDS supports both automated and manual backups.
-For automated backups, there is a retention period of 0-35 days, or roughly one month. for each backup, and then it's gone.
+For automated backups, there is a retention period of 0-35 days, or roughly one month for each backup, and then it's gone.
 If you do manual backups, there is no retention period.

 Because RDS makes use of EC2 instances, you may need to take the instance offline for patching during what's called a maintenance window.

 A few key points about RDS:

-- You cannot create an encypted read replica from an encrypted database or vice versa.
+- You cannot create an encypted read replica from an unencrypted database and vice versa.
 The read replica will always have the same encryption settings as the primary database.

 - The same KMS key is used for databases and read replicas only if they are in the same region.